Table of Contents

 Elastic transverse wave in solids:

-If 2 waves superpose and coincide in amplitude, frequency, and wavelength, but run in the opposite direction, a so-called standing wave occurs.
+If two waves superpose and coincide in amplitude, frequency, and wavelength but run in opposite directions, a so-called standing wave occurs.
 In a standing wave, the spatial image does not travel any further.
 Locations at which the amplitude is maximum (antinodes) and locations at which amplitude is minimum or equal to 0 (nodes) remain in a constant position.

 Standing waves can occur with the reflection on a thinner or a denser medium.
 A standing wave occurs most frequently when a plane wave superposes with itself after a reflection.